madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 converging the solid curves with the dotted one with successive approximations.
-However, attempts to use this approach iteratively would have no effect: repeating the calculations would not modify the final result because it is based on the initial numerical integrations, whose inherent inaccuracies will not decrease with further iterations.
+However, attempts to use this approach iteratively would have no effect: repeating the calculations would not modify the final result because it is based on the initial numerical integrations, whose inherent noise will not decrease with further iterations.

 Sampling a large number of simulations of different conditions would be required to form an objective opinion of the properties of this method.
 We can